0xFlamEXx/0xflamexx.github.io/challenges/BugPoc-XSS-Challenge-Nov20.md

 4. You must provide a working proof-of-concept on bugpoc.com
 ```
 ## Introduction
 This blog post will describe how I solved the XSS challenge by BugPoc.
 As always when enumerating webpages, we should use an interception proxy to  keep track of all the requests.
 I will use `Burp Suite` to intercept requests and the `FoxyProxy` plugin to configure the browser's proxy settings.
-As written in the rules, we need to use the actual version of the `Chrome Browser`.
+As written in the rules, we need to use the current version of the `Chrome Browser`.

 ## Enumeration
 The target is `https://wacky.buggywebsite.com`, which looks like this.